Laryngeal Cancer: The Basics

 • Surgery: Can be used to remove all or as much as possible of the cancer.

-• Chemotherapy: The use of medications to kill cancer cells, can be used.
+• Chemotherapy: The use of medications to kill cancer cells.

-• Chemoradiation: The use of chemotherapy and radiation at the same time, works better than either one being given alone.
+• Chemoradiation: The use of chemotherapy and radiation at the same time.

 This article is a basic guide to laryngeal cancer.
 You can learn more about your type of laryngeal cancer and treatment by using the links below.